 There are a number of handy town centre car parks in Blackpool.
-There are a number of multi-storeys including the Houndshill Centre, along with surface car parks which include the huge Central Car Park.
+There are a number of multi-storeys including the Houndshill Centre, plus surface car parks which include the huge Central Car Park.

-Don’t forget of course that you can travel along the seafront on a Blackpool tram – a new purple one or an old Heritage one – and along with the bus service there are plenty of easy ways to get around town with Blackpool Transport Services.
+Don’t forget of course that you can travel along the seafront on a Blackpool tram – a new purple one or an old Heritage one.
+Along with the bus service there are plenty of easy ways to get around town with Blackpool Transport Services.

 A Great Day out with Something for Everyone

-Whether you’re a Fylde Coast resident, here on holiday or visiting for the day – enjoy visiting Blackpool town centre.
+Whether you’re a Fylde Coast resident, here on holiday or visiting for the day – we hope that you enjoy visiting Blackpool town centre.

 You’ll be entertained, enjoy something to eat, have a spot of shopping and a walk along our fabulous seafront.
 What more could you want.